Since the beginning of this year, I’ve had two activities where my learning process was boosted.

 It feels like I’ve learned so many things in such a small amount of time.
-But feeling it isn’t the only factor that contributes to the affirmative answer of ‘Am I learning this fast enough?’
+But feeling it isn’t the only factor that contributes to the affirmative answer of ‘Am I learning this fast?’

 The compliments of others are another one.

-All these information, and some other patterns I’ve created, make me think that I’ve learned quite fast.
+All these information, and some other patterns I’ve created, make me think that I’m learning quite fast.
 And I’d love to share my process of learning with you.

-As I’ve said before, in 3 months I went from average to fluent and I’ve done only these 4 things that I’m going to share with you right now.
+As I’ve said before, in 3 months I went from average to fluent and I did only these 4 things that I’m going to share with you right now.